6 MIN READ

 SafeMoon is an altcoin launched in March 2021 on the Binance Smart Chain (BSC).
 Branding itself as “community-driven”, the project wants to discourage pump-and-dump-behaviour and encourage long-term-holding (“hodling”) by charging a 10% transaction fee, half of which goes to existing SFM hodlers and the other half used to supply market liquidity.

 SafeMoon became infamous for hitting trending hashtags on Twitter on April 20, as users incessantly tweeted about the coin to attract new holders.
-SafeMoon has drawn a lot of critique for its token economics which is set to favour existing hodlers at the expense of newcomers to the project.
+SafeMoon has drawn a lot of criticism for its token economics which is set to favor existing hodlers at the expense of newcomers to the project.
+To learn more about investing in SafeMoon check out Buy SafeMoon.

 Shiba Inu Token